State Security Department of Lithuania: History

+During its existence in interwar Lithuania, the VSD managed to expose a number of hostile organizations, including the Polish Military Organization, which planned to overthrow the democratic government of Lithuania in 1919, communist underground groups, illegal printing houses as well as anti-government groups of Plečkaitininkai and Voldemarininkai.
+However, following the 1926 Lithuanian coup d'état that installed an authoritarian regime led by President Antanas Smetona, the VSD was occasionally employed to suppress opposition and the press.

 The department was reestablished on 26 March 1990.
 At that time, the department was also responsible for certain aspects of law enforcement: providing protection to state officials and strategic objects, ensuring integrity of state communications network, investigating political corruption.
-Other agencies took over these extra duties and, during 2010, the mission of VSD was clarified to mainly focus on intelligence and counterintelligence.
+Other agencies took over these extra duties and, during 2010, the mission of VSD was clarified to mainly focus on counterintelligence, counterterrorism, intelligence gathering, internal security, and threat assessment to national security.